SiddBW09/FLL2022/README.md

-# FLL2020 - RePlay
+# FLL2022 - Super Powered
 #
-# This repository was created for FLL team - The Quackers
+# This repository was created by the FLL team - The TechnoWatts
 # to learn how to use python to code the EV3 brick to perform
 # various tasks designed for the FLL Robot challenge.
 # Team members work on their assigned python files to complete